1.2 - Define the management of the Bilan Carbone® approach

 Management

 Management shall request or at least be informed of the carrying out of the Bilan Carbone®.
-It shall inform its employees of the launch of the approach and of their possible participation.
+It shall inform its staff of the launch of the approach and of their possible participation.

 Coordination

-For carrying out a Bilan Carbone® at the Initial level, an internal coordinator is appointed.
-They shall oversee the approach and coordinate the operational execution of the Bilan Carbone®, for which two options are possible:
+For the completion of a Bilan Carbone® at Beginner level, a coordinator is appointed internally.
+They shall lead the approach and coordinate the operational execution of the Bilan Carbone®, for which two options are possible:

-The approach is carried out internally: the coordinator acts alone or with internal operational officers gathered in a project team.
-These operational officers shall be trained in the Bilan Carbone® method.
-They shall use ABC tools (Bilan Carbone® software or spreadsheet), or, failing that, a tool compliant with the Bilan Carbone® method.
+• The approach is carried out internally; the coordinator acts alone or with internal operational officers brought together in a project team.
+These operational officers are trained in the Bilan Carbone® method.
+They use ABC tools (Bilan Carbone® software or spreadsheet), or, failing that, a tool compliant with the Bilan Carbone® method.

-The approach is supported by a specialised consultancy firm, the operational officers are consultants trained in the Bilan Carbone® method.
-They support the implementation of the approach, as a whole or on certain key phases.
-They shall use ABC tools (Bilan Carbone® software or spreadsheet), or, failing that, a tool compliant with the Bilan Carbone® method.
+• The approach is supported by a specialised consultancy firm, the operational officers are consultants trained in the Bilan Carbone® method.
+They support the execution of the approach, in whole or for certain key phases.
+They use ABC tools (Bilan Carbone® software or spreadsheet), or, failing that, a tool compliant with the Bilan Carbone® method.

-This choice may vary depending on the organisation's ambition: a one-off project will more easily be conducted by a service provider while a long-term approach should be carried out internally.
+This choice may vary according to the ambition of the organisation: a one-off project will more easily be carried out by an external provider while a long-term approach should be carried out internally.

-For information, the introductions to each of the 7 steps of the method can provide indications on the sizing of the time to be allocated.
+For information, the introductions to each of the 7 steps of the method can give indications on the sizing of the time to be allocated.

 Transition Plan

-The transition plan of an organisation with Initial maturity is the responsibility of the coordinator of the Bilan Carbone®, as well as of the operational officers.
-They shall take charge of:
+The transition plan of an organisation with Beginner maturity is the responsibility of the coordinator of the Bilan Carbone®, as well as of the operational officers.
+They take charge of:

-The implementation, as well as the monitoring of the transition plan, shall be carried out internally within the organisation.
+Implementation, as well as monitoring of the transition plan, shall be carried out internally within the organisation.

 Documentation

-The organisation shall establish and keep up to date documentation concerning its carbon accounting.
+The organisation shall establish and keep up to date documentation regarding its carbon accounting.
 This documentation shall in particular detail:

-The deliverables obtained at each step of the approach, which are the subject of an internal reporting.
+• The deliverables obtained at each step of the approach, which are subject to an internal reporting.

-The names of the employees who participated in these exercises and the training they have received
+• The names of the staff who participated in these exercises and the training they have attended

 This documentation shall be used when renewing the Bilan Carbone® and for a potential evaluation.